 The key to remaining healthy with diabetes is to keep you blood sugar as ‘normal’ as possible.
 Once the blood sugar gets too high it will start to damage the small blood vessels in the eyes, kidneys and feet.

 Depending on your particular diabetes, your doctor may prescribe medicines or insulin for you.
-By sticking to the diet that you doctor has given you and taking your medicine or insulin as your doctor suggests, you will be able to keep your blood sugar under control.
+By sticking to diet and taking medicine or insulin, will allow you to be able to keep your blood sugar under control.

 Two important points are: